-SSGL14 Advanced standing may be granted to candidates in recognition of studies completed successfully in an approved institution of higher education elsewhere in accordance with UG 2 of the Regulations for First Degree Curricula but advanced credits will not be included in the calculation of the GPA.
+SSGL14 Advanced standing may be granted to candidates in recognition of studies completed successfully in an approved institution of higher education elsewhere in accordance with UG 2 of the Regulations for First Degree Curricula.
+Credits granted for advanced standing will be recorded on the transcript of the candidate but will not be included in the calculation of the semester GPA, year GPA or cumulative GPA.
+Nor will they be taken into consideration for the honours classification of the degrees of BSocSc(Govt&Laws) and LLB.